MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-sharepoint-users-and-groups-with-powershell.md

  **Summary:** Use Office 365 PowerShell to manage SharePoint Online users, groups, and sites.

-If you are a SharePoint Online who works with large lists of user accounts or groups and wants an easier way to manage them, you can use Office 365 PowerShell.
+If you are a SharePoint Online administrator who works with large lists of user accounts or groups and wants an easier way to manage them, you can use Office 365 PowerShell.

 ## Before you begin